 B. Canon Professional Series (L Series)

-These are serious lenses, they are usually made in a reliable design, many of them in a metal case, they use high quality materials and optics.
+These are serious lenses; they are usually made in a reliable design, many of them in a metal case use high-quality materials and optics.
 Accordingly, these lenses are much more expensive than their older counterparts.

 Variable Focal Length Lenses ("Zooms"):

 - Canon 70-200mm f/2.8L (IS and USM models available)

 - Canon 70-200mm f/4L USM (IS model available)

 - Canon 100-400mm f/4.5-5.6 IS USM (comes in two versions)

 And the most expensive models in this professional "line":

 - Canon 500mm f/4L IS USM